unclecheese/recipe-cms/README.md

  * [versioned](http://github.com/silverstripe/silverstripe-versioned)

-This can be either added to an existing project or used as a project base for creating a fully featured SilverStripe CMS project.
+This can be either added to an existing project or used as a project base for creating a fully featured Silverstripe CMS project.

-See the [recipe plugin](https://github.com/silverstripe/recipe-plugin) page for instructions on how SilverStripe recipes work.
+See the [recipe plugin](https://github.com/silverstripe/recipe-plugin) page for instructions on how Silverstripe recipes work.